rancher/docs/content/rancher/v2.6/en/overview/architecture-recommendations/_index.md

 weight: 3
 ---

-Kubernetes cluster.
 If you are installing Rancher on a single node, the main architecture recommendation that applies to your installation is that the node running Rancher should be [separate from downstream clusters.](#separation-of-rancher-and-user-clusters)

 This section covers the following topics: